haoyuns/rmarkdown/notes/google.md

 **PII and licensing, third party data, and privacy**

-**Second party data** is data that's collected by a group directly from its audience and then sold.
+- **Second party data** is data that's collected by a group directly from its audience and then sold.
 Third party data doesn't come from inside your own business

-**Third party data** is collected by an entity that doesn't have a direct relationship with the data.
+- **Third party data** is collected by an entity that doesn't have a direct relationship with the data.
 For example, third parties might collect information about visitors to a certain website.
 Doing this lets these third parties create "audience profiles," which helps them better understand user behavior, and target them with more effective advertising.

-**Personal Identifiable Information (PII)** is data that is reasonably likely to identify a person and make information known about them.
+- **Personal Identifiable Information (PII)** is data that is reasonably likely to identify a person and make information known about them.
 We all want to keep this type of information about ourselves private.
 So it is important to find a balance between privacy and openness in public data.

-**Ethical data use**

--   Be self-reflect and understand what it is that you're doing and the impact that it has.

 ## Databases